cobyqa/cobyqa/docs/source/algo/optimize.rst

 To do this, |project| entertains geometry-improvement iterations :cite:`opti-Conn_Scheinberg_Vicente_2008a,opti-Conn_Scheinberg_Vicente_2008b` in place of the trust-region iterations to prevent the geometry of the interpolation set :math:`\mathcal{Y}_k` from deteriorating.
 |project| assumes that the geometry of the interpolation set is acceptable whenever :math:`\norm{x^k - y} \le \Delta_k` for all :math:`y \in \mathcal{Y_k}`.
 A geometry-improvement step is then entertained if either :math:`d^k` is low compared to :math:`\Delta_k` or if :math:`\rho_k < \eta_1`.
-Note that a geometry-improvement step necessarily followed by a usual trust-region step.
+Note that a geometry-improvement step is necessarily followed by a usual trust-region step.

 The general idea used by |project| to maintain the geometry of the interpolation set is to prevent the denominator of the updating formula of the KKT matrix of interpolation (see :cite:`opti-Powell_2004b` and :cite:`opti-Powell_2006`) from being too small.
 Powell :cite:`opti-Powell_2001` showed that this denominator is lower bounded by :math:`\abs{\ell_k(x^k + d)}`, were :math:`\ell_k` denotes the :math:`k`-th Lagrange polynomial of the interpolation set.